• Skip to main content

 1. High Efficiency

-Pellet stove has a very good efficiency among types of home heating systems available for the household.
-A Pellet stove certified by the U.S. Environmental Protection Agency (EPA) likely to be found in with the rating of 70% to 83% heating efficiency range.
-On the other hand, the heating capacity of a good pellet stove model has ranged between 8000 and 100000 British Thermal Unit (BTU) per hour.
-For a standard room of 2000 square feet, normally you may need a pellet stove of 60000 BTU.
-So this heating appliance is very much suitable for warming a large size home, apartment or condominium.
-Use a BTU calculator to measure the required BTU per hour for your room.
+Undoubtedly, pellet stoves are the most efficient stove among the available heating system.
+A Pellet stove certified by the U.S. Environmental Protection Agency (EPA) is likely to be found in the rating of 70% to 83% heating efficiency range.
+On the other hand, the heating capacity range of a pellet stove starts from a minimum of 8000 BTU per hour to 100000 British Thermal Unit (BTU) per hour.
+Normally, for a standard room of 2000 square feet, you may need a pellet stove of 60000 BTU.
+Basically, these types of stoves are specially made to warm a large size home, apartment, or condominium.

 2. Eco-Friendly

-The executive director of the United States Industrial Pellet Association (USIPA) said that wood pellets are low cost and low carbon alternative as they are lower in sulfur, nitrogen, chlorine, and other toxic chemical gases than traditional fuel fossil.
+The executive director of the United States Industrial Pellet Association (USIPA) said that wood pellets are a low-cost and low-carbon alternative as they are lower in sulfur, nitrogen, chlorine, and other toxic chemical gases than traditional fuel fossils.

 Furthermore, Pellets are produced from recycling biomass waste like sawdust, wood waste, nutshells, etc. Thus, it is one of the finest sources of renewable energy which means it helps to keep the environment clean.